 We visited on the second weekend, staying nearby at the JW Marriott Palm Springs, so had an inkling of what to expect.
 But only an inkling.

-Across the festival site, civilised was the watchword of the weekend, with the Polo Ground featuring a cornucopia of things to do before the night’s events kicked-off.
+Across the festival site, civilised was the watchword of the weekend, with the Polo Ground featuring a wide variety of entertainment before the night’s events kicked-off.
 Alongside the vinyl record store and the big wheel, billboard-sized album covers (Some Girls, The Kids are Alright, Highway 61 Revisited etc) provided a great photo opportunity for those with the patience to queue.

 And once you’d done all that, you could grab a beer and enjoy the largest exhibition of rock photography ever assembled, in air-conditioned comfort.
 A perfect amuse-bouche before the feast of music each evening.